Akure Ondo State, Nigeria Travel Guide

 Malaria has a high risk; use antimalarial prophylaxis.
 Diarrhea and food/watervector-borne diseases are common; drink bottled water and eat cooked food.
 Heat-related illness is preventable by staying hydrated.

-Akure features several public and private hospitals, clinics, and pharmacies.
+Akure features several state-owned and privately-owned hospitals, clinics, and pharmacies.
 Quality varies, with private facilities generally offering higher standards.
 Ambulance services are limited.

 Never drink tap water; opt for sealed bottled water.
-Eat hot, freshly prepared meals.
+Eat hot, made fresh meals.
 Peel fruits and vegetables.
 Regularly wash your hands or clean your hands with sanitizer.

 Petty crime occurs in crowded areas.
 Fraud and scams are prevalent; be wary of unsolicited offers.
 Kidnapping has occurred on highways, less so within Akure city.
 Road trips at night can be risky.
 During the rainy season, localized flooding is possible.
 The dry season brings bushfire risk.
 Thunderstorms are common during the rainy season.